lhwostow001/datasciencecoursera/codebook.md

 tBodyAccJerk-mean()-X : these variables are mean values for body accelerometer jerk measurements on 3 axis
 tBodyAccJerk-mean()-Y
 tBodyAccJerk-mean()-Z
-tBodyAccJerk-std()-X : these variables are standard deviation values for body accelerometer jerk measurements on 3 axis
+tBodyAccJerk-std()-X : these variables are standard deviation values for body accelerometer jerk measurements
 tBodyAccJerk-std()-Y
 tBodyAccJerk-std()-Z
 tBodyGyro-mean()-X : these variables are mean values for body gyroscope measurements on 3 axis